Guide To Antitrust Laws (Mergers)

-Most mergers actually benefit competition and consumers by allowing firms to operate more efficiently.
-But some are likely to lessen competition.
-That, in turn, can lead to higher prices, reduced availability of goods or services, lower quality of products, and less innovation.
-Indeed, some mergers create a concentrated market, while others enable a single firm to raise prices.
+Many mergers benefit competition and consumers by allowing firms to operate more efficiently.
+But some mergers change market dynamics in ways that can lead to higher prices, fewer or lower-quality goods or services, or less innovation.

 THE TEXT ABOVE IS PUBLIC DOMAIN MATERIAL AUTHORED BY AN AGENCY OF THE UNITED STATES GOVERNMENT AND NOT COPYRIGHTED BY THIS WEBSITE.
 To locate the original material (which may have been updated) click here.